dcasadevall/rpg-server/docs/2-Challenges.md

 ### Userdata to setup docker and debugging EC2 instance

-It was a pain (and I am still debugging) to try and figure out why my metadata service instance is not responding to health checks.
+It was a pain to try and figure out why my metadata service instance was not responding to health checks.
-There is some issue with the user data that is supposed to pull the image responsible for building the game and responding to health checks, but I couldn't figure it out
+The apt-get commands were not working, and I had to enable ssh in order to read the logs as to why that was happening.
+Without being used to all the aws CLI commands, this was a tedious process.